 Young adult fiction is definitely having a moment.
 Recently we’ve seen film adaptations of YA smash hits To All the Boys I’ve Loved Before and The Hate U Give as well as boundary-breaking debuts like Tomi Adeyemi’s Children of Blood and Bone and Muhammad Khan’s I Am Thunder.
-What’s more, these aren’t just books for teens, with research finding that over half of YA readers are, in fact, adults.
 Here’s our round-up of the best new young adult fiction you should be reading, no matter your age.

 Fierce Fragile Hearts by Sara Barnard

 Two years after the events of Beautiful Broken Things – the bestseller that was chosen for the inaugural Zoella’s Book Club – Suzanne is starting her life over.
 Her two best friends, Caddy and Rosie, helped to see her through a downward spiral that brought her as low as you can possibly go, but now they’re leaving for university.
 When your friends have been your light in the darkness, what happens when you're the one left behind?

 When Jack and Kate meet at a party, Jack knows he’s found someone he could share the rest of his life with.
 Just months later, Kate dies – but their story doesn’t end there.
 Kate’s death sends Jack back in time to the moment they first met, giving him multiple chances to change their destiny, and save Kate’s life.